-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.11% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 13.11% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Punta Gorda are very well educated compared to the average community in the nation: 37.77% of adults in Punta Gorda have a bachelor's degree or even advanced degree.
+The education level of Punta Gorda citizens is very high relative to the national average among all cities (21.84%): 37.77% of adults in Punta Gorda have a bachelor's degree or even advanced degree.

 The per capita income in Punta Gorda in 2010 was $43,555, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $174,220 for a family of four.
 However, Punta Gorda contains both very wealthy and poor people as well.